MakeSchool-Tutorials/sa-2018-node-reddit/P02-Setting-Up-II-MongoDB/content.md

 ![mLab Deployment Creator](assets/mlab-05-setup.png)

 We're almost finished setting up our database.
-We just have one last step, which is to set up a username and password to keep nosy neighbors out of our database.
+There's just one last step, which is to set up a username and password to keep nosy neighbors out.
 First, let's open that new database by clicking on its name in your MongoDB Deployments list.

 ![mLab Deployment Creator](assets/mlab-06-deployments.png)

 Inside the database, you should see something like the screenshot below.
 First, there are instructions for connecting to a MongoDB driver and a `mongodb://` URI.
-We're not ready for this yet, but I wanted to point it out because we'll be back for it soon.
+We're not quite ready for this yet, but I want to point it out because we'll be back for it soon.
 Down below, let's click on the 'Users' tab.
-As expected, we don't have any database users yet, so let's click on '+ Add database user'.
+The list will be empty because we don't have any database users yet, so let's click on '+ Add database user'.

 ![mLab Deployment Creator](assets/mlab-08-new-user.png)

-Use whatever username and password you like (I used username: ms-user, password: makeschool), but be sure to remember it, because we'll need it again soon.
+Use whatever username and password you like (I used username: ms-user, password: makeschool), but be sure to remember it because we'll need it again soon.
 Click on 'Create'.
 You should now see one user in your user table.

 ![mLab Deployment Creator](assets/mlab-09-users-table.png)